idexus/Sharp.UI/Sharp.UI/docs/README.md

 ## Overview
-An auto-generated wrapper library that allows you to use .NET MAUI only in code using fluent methods, without the need for XAML.
+An auto-generated wrapper library that allows you to use .NET MAUI only in C# code using fluent methods, without the need for XAML.

 ## Hello, World!